Nitrokey/nitrokey-documentation/nethsm/openssl.rst

   When using an engine (libp11) version of 0.4.12 or older, having an EdDSA key on the NetHSM will cause OpenSSL to not find any key.

 .. warning::
   Trying to retrieve the private key will crash, this is normal.
+You may want to retrieve the public key instead (see example below).

 Setup
 -----

-You will need to setup the PKCS#11 module, follow the instructions `here <pkcs11-setup.html>`__.
+You will need to setup the PKCS#11 module, following `these instructions <pkcs11-setup.html>`__.

-To use the NetHSM engine, you need to install the engine :
+Install the engine:

 .. tabs::
   .. tab:: Debian/Ubuntu

     .. code-block:: bash

-        apt-get install libengine-pkcs11-openssl
+        apt install libengine-pkcs11-openssl

   .. tab:: Fedora